Muskan2320/signature-injection-engine/README.md

 # Signature Injection Engine

-This project is a prototype built for the BoloForms Full Stack Developer (MERN) assignment.
+This project is a prototype built for the Full Stack Developer (MERN) assignment.

 ## Overview
 The Signature Injection Engine allows users to place signature and form fields on a PDF in a responsive web editor and permanently burn those signatures into the PDF on the backend with audit-level integrity.